by Williams, Johnson

 This book is primarily intended for use in undergraduate accounting programs, although it could be used in business or computer information programs as well.
 It is expected that students taking this course have already successfully completed a course in financial accounting and have a firm understanding of the basic principles of accounting.

 Each new copy of this book includes a full year of access to QuickBooks Online Plus.
-Students should refer to the insert at the front of the book, which contains the license number and product code and instructions on accessing the complimentary cloud-based software.
+Students should refer to the insert at the front of the book, which contains instructions on accessing the complimentary cloud-based software.

 With QuickBooks Online, students use their Internet browser to use the software—no installation required—and it can be used on any device with Internet access.
 (A high-speed Internet connection is recommended, such as DSL or cable modem.
 For more information go to https://community.intuit.com/articles/1145516-system-requirements-for-quickbooks-online and type in System Requirements in the search field.)